 4. Good for Overall Cholesterol Profile

 Moving on, dark chocolate health benefits include improving your cholesterol levels.
 This is due to the cocoa butter within dark chocolate.
 It contains oleic acid, which is a heart-healthy monounsaturated fat also found in olive oil.
-Cocoa butter also contains stearic and palmitic acids.
+Cacao butter also contains stearic and palmitic acids.
 While palmitic acid can increase bad cholesterol, there is too small amount of it to make a difference.
 And stearic acid won’t raise or lower cholesterol.

 And Southern Medical Journal published a study regarding dark chocolate health benefits.
 They found that just one week of dark chocolate intake improved lipid profiles and decreased platelet reactivity both in men as well as women.
 For women, the dark chocolate also reduced inflammation.
 (4)

 Dark chocolate health benefits extend to your brain, too!
 In fact, it may be beneficial in treating dementia and stroke.
 Furthermore, a 2009 study published in the Journal of Nutrition showed how dark chocolate can improve cognitive ability in the elderly.
 The study involved more than 2,000 particpants, ages 70 to 74 years old.
 It examined the effects of flavonoid-rich food (including dark chocolate, wine and tea) on cognitive function.

 Researchers concluded that consuming these foods is associated with an improvement in several cognitive abilities.
 They also suggested that these types of foods should be examined further for their role in brain health.
 (5)

 As of this writing, there are at least 75 scientific articles looking at dark chocolate health benefits.
 Wow!
 It seems like when it comes to health, dark chocolate deserves a spotlight.